What employment sector do you work in?

 What education/training did you have?

-I have undertaken courses with Bat Conservation Trust (BCT) and Tragus Training, Scottish Badgers, Pondlife, British Trust for Ornithology (BTO), RSBP and National Plant Monitoring Scheme.
+I have undertaken courses with: Bat Conservation Trust (BCT) with Tragus Training, Scottish Badgers, Pondlife, British Trust for Ornithology (BTO), RSBP and National Plant Monitoring Scheme.

-I also volunteer with a number of groups which included conducting surveys (BCT, BTO, Scottish Badgers), and conservation work with TreeLink, and Cashel Native Woodland.
+In addition to this, I volunteer with a number of groups including some of those mentioned above.
+This includes conducting surveys with BCT, BTO and Scottish Badgers, and conservation work with TreeLink and Cashel Native Woodland.

 What advice would you give to someone coming into the profession?